tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The list of keys which can be used by the client to encrypt the SNI.
 Every key being listed MUST belong to a different group.

-padded_length
-The length to pad the ServerNameList value to prior to encryption.
+maximum_name_length
-This value SHOULD be set to the largest ServerNameList the server expects to support rounded up the nearest multiple of 16.
+: the largest name the server expects to support rounded up the nearest multiple of 16.
 If the server supports arbitrary wildcard names, it SHOULD set this value to
-260. Clients SHOULD reject ESNIConfig as invalid if padded_length is greater than 260. [[OPEN ISSUE: How do we implement padding, presumably with the padding extension.]]
+256. Clients SHOULD reject ESNIConfig as invalid if maximum_name_length is greater than 256.

 extensions
 : A list of extensions that the client can take into consideration when